EoRImaging/FHD/README.md

 gain_factor=0.15 ; “Clean” gain factor to use

 Galaxy_model_fit=0 ; read in and forward-model the Haslam map of diffuse galactic emission.
-Fit an overall amplitude and subtract from the dirty images prior to deconvolution of point sources
+Fit an overall amplitude and subtract from the dirty images prior to deconvolution of point sources.

 independent_fit=0 ;set to 1 to fit I, Q, (U, V) seperately.
 Otherwise, only I (and U) is fit